bsgiovanini/private_block_chain/README.md

 }
 ```

+## Star registration Endpoint

-### And submiting a new Block to the chain (POST)
+### Submiting a new Block to the chain (POST)

-To post a specific block, access it via the POST method (using Postman or Curl), specifying a text as a raw payload.
-If payload is not informed, a message of "Invalid Input" will be returned from the POST request
+After validation It is possible to post a block.
+Access it via the POST method (using Postman or Curl), specifying a text as a raw payload.
+If payload is not informed or its address was not validated, an error message will be returned from the POST request

 ```
 http://localhost:8000/block/